 Oslo City Centre is very compact and walkable.
 It’s easy and safe to explore Oslo on foot, by bike, metro, trolleys, buses, trams, and ferries.

-To book hotels, I recommend spending at least three days in Oslo to explore the city.
-Three days is enough to see major attractions, enjoy local food an drink, and get the feel of the city.
-If you have more time, you can see the city in a more laid-back pace, you can also visit the city of Bergen which is the gateway to the fjords.
+To book hotels, I recommend spending at least three days in Oslo to explore the city, which is enough to see major attractions, enjoy local food an drink, and get the feel of the city.
+If you have more time, you can see the city in a more laid-back pace, or visit Bergen- gateway to the fjords.

 💖 Best Area for first-timers: | Sentrum (City centre & Downtown) |